wp-plugins/kaskus-emoticons/readme.txt

 Tested up to: 2.8.5

-Kaskus Emoticons are often use in the Kaskus forum.
-Kaskus is The Largest Indonesian Community
+Kaskus Emoticons is emoticons used in kaskus forum.
+Kaskus it self is the largest Indonesian community that has millions members and posts.
+Some images here are copyrighted by Kaskus.

 == Description ==

-Kaskus Emoticons are often use in the Kaskus forum.
-Kaskus is The Largest Indonesian Community
+Kaskus Emoticons is emoticons used in kaskus forum.
+Kaskus it self is the largest Indonesian community that has millions members and posts.
+Some images here are copyrighted by Kaskus.

 == Installation ==